Sean-Neuman/IST110_Learning_Portfolio/README.md

-# Welcome to My IST 110 Digital Portfolio
+# Welcome to My IST 110 Learning Portfolio

 ## Introduction
 Hello!
 My name is **Sean Neuman**, and this repository is dedicated to showcasing the assignments, projects, and reflections I’ve completed during **IST 110**.
 Throughout this course, I explored foundational concepts in information science and technology, honed my analytical skills, and worked on collaborative projects that helped me grow academically and professionally.